Heather Locklear: 1999–2005: from drama to comedy

-After Melrose Place ended in 1999, Locklear was cast in the sitcom Spin City (initially opposite Michael J. Fox and later opposite Charlie Sheen).
-Locklear earned two Golden Globe Award nominations for Best Actress in a Television Series – Comedy before the series ended in 2002.
-In 2002, Locklear had a brief recurring role on the sitcom Scrubs.
 In 2003, she starred in a pilot for her own comedy series, Once Around the Park, but this was unsuccessful.
-The same year, Locklear appeared in the theatrical film Uptown Girls.
+The same year, Locklear appeared in the film Uptown Girls, a romantic comedy starring Brittany Murphy.
 In 2004, Locklear made a guest appearance on the sitcom Two and a Half Men, which starred her former Spin City co-star Charlie Sheen.
-She then starred in the short-lived television drama series LAX set in the airport of the same name.
-She was also executive producer on the series, but it was cancelled after 11 episodes.
-In 2005, Locklear appeared in the theatrical film The Perfect Man with Hilary Duff.
-The same year, she had a brief recurring role on the series Boston Legal, which starred her former T. J. Hooker co-star William Shatner.
-She was also featured in a Biography Channel special.
-In 2006, Locklear starred in another television pilot, Women of a Certain Age, but this was unsuccessful.
-She appeared in the music video for country singer Toby Keith's single "Crash Here Tonight" that same year.
+In 2005, Locklear appeared in the film The Perfect Man with Hilary Duff.
+The same year, she had a brief recurring role on the drama series Boston Legal, which starred her former T. J. Hooker co-star William Shatner.
+Locklear reunited with executive producer David E. Kelley who cast her in a 2002 episode of Ally McBeal.
+"Her humor, sex appeal and mischief make her perfectly suited for Boston Legal", said the creator of the show in a press release.
+Locklear was also featured in a Biography Channel special.